What is a Rotovap Used for?

 - Users need to remove the gas within equipment to create a vacuum environment, then rotate to prevent the distillation flask from slipping.
 When you want to stop it, stop rotating firstly.
 Then hold the flask when you pass the atmosphere into equipment.
-Stop the vacuum pump until the vacuum gets reduced to 0.04MPa to prevent the distillation bottle from falling off and sucking back.
+Stop the vacuum pump until the vacuum gets reduced to 0.04MPa to prevent the distillation flask from falling off and sucking back.

-- Each interface, sealing surface, sealing ring and joint needsto be coated with a layer of vacuum grease before installation.
+- Each interface, sealing surface, sealing ring and joint needs to be coated with a layer of vacuum grease before installation.

 - The heating tank must be filled with water before it is energized.
 It is not allowed to dry without water.

-How does a rotary evaporator work?
+How does a Rotary Evaporator Work?

-a.
-Pour the mixture of solvent and required compound in a round bottom flask, which should be fiiled less than half full of the solution.
+- Pour the mixture of solvent and required compound in a round bottom flask, which should be fiiled less than half full of the solution.

-b.
-Fill the rotovap cold traps with dry ice.
+- Fill the rotovap cold traps with dry ice.

-c.
-Attach a glass “bump trap” to prevent any solution from entering the main part of the rotovap.
+- Attach a glass “bump trap” to prevent any solution from entering the main part of the rotovap.
 Secure with a clip.

-d.
-Connect the flask and bump trap to the adaptation part with a clip.
+- Connect the flask and bump trap to the adaptation part with a clip.

-e.
-Lower the flask into the water bath, preventing the flask from disconnection.
+- Lower the flask into the water bath, preventing the flask from disconnection.

 The working process of rotary evaporator is a consecutive process under a reduced environment.
 There are several steps for the operation:

-a.
-Under reduced pressure, the evaporation flask was continuously rotated while the solvent was being distilled.
+- Under reduced pressure, the evaporation flask was continuously rotated while the solvent was being distilled.
 The evaporation flask is a pear-shaped or round-bottomed flask with a standard ground mouth connection.
 It is connected with the pressure reduction pump through a serpentine condenser.

-b.
-After substances get evaporated by heating, the gas-phase substances will go into condensing part to get condensed.
+- After substances get evaporated by heating, the gas-phase substances will go into condensing part to get condensed.
 In this step, gas substances are transferred through the glass tubes.

-c.
-After gas-phase substances got condensed into liquid-phase, the liquid-phase substances will be transferred into receiving flask, which is the final destination of extracted substances.
+- After gas-phase substances got condensed into liquid-phase, the liquid-phase substances will be transferred into receiving flask, which is the final destination of extracted substances.
 And then users will take the receiving flask out of rotary evaporator equipment.

 During the whole working process, there is always a vacuum pump providing a vacuum environment for the rotary evaporator, which guarantees the whole system work in a reduced environment and the automatic feeding system formed by the pressure difference between atmosphere pressure and vacuum pressure.